f-dx/Awesome-Targeted-Individuals/README.md

 5) Persons with no strong social ties and connections
 6) Persons with pre-disposal to mental illnesses
 7) Prisoners or ex-prisoners
+8) Master and PhD-level scientists
-8) Writers, entrepreneurs, musicians and religious leaders
+9) Writers, entrepreneurs, musicians and religious leaders
+10) Potentially valuable contractors for intelligence and defence orgs (AI experts, programmers, hackers, etc.)

 - What will happen with me next?
 Am I doomed?

-You have good chances to survive and thrive.
-Now we have more than 5 strong organizations that fight against this organised criminal syndicate.
-We are not alone, we have strong support inside governments.
-We have our rights to be heard, to be protected and to get a compensation for the harm made to our lives, our freedom and our families.
+You have a good chance to survive and thrive.
+Now, we have more than five strong organizations that are fighting against this organized criminal syndicate.
+We are not alone; we have strong support from within governments.
+We have the right to be heard, to be protected, and to receive compensation for the harm done to our lives, our freedom, and our families.

 ## General information and FAQ